SangayZin/All_Recipe_Frontend-G5-/README.md

 The aim of this project is to develop **ALL_RECIPE**, a modern, user-friendly web application for discovering, searching, and managing recipes.
 The objective is to provide users with an intuitive platform to explore a wide variety of recipes, search by ingredients or names, and view detailed instructions and images.

 ### Feasibility
 The project is feasible within the given timeframe and resources.
-We used React (or Next.js) for the frontend, leveraging open-source libraries such as Tailwind CSS and lucide-react for UI and icons.
+We used React for the frontend, leveraging open-source libraries such as Tailwind CSS and lucide-react for UI and icons.
 The modular component-based architecture ensures scalability and maintainability.
-Collaboration will be facilitated via GitHub.
+Collaboration is facilitated via GitHub.

 ### Expected Outcome
 - A fully functional, responsive recipe web application with:
   - A searchable recipe database
   - Detailed recipe pages with images and instructions
   - A clean, modern UI that works on both desktop and mobile devices
   - Well-documented codebase and components, enabling easy maintenance and future enhancements

----

 ## Project Planning